Credit for Prior Learning Experience and Non-Traditional Education

 Credit For Military Service

-Veteran students and students who are active military and declared as degree/certificate seeking are encouraged to submit a copy of their military transcript and their DD2-14 and records of approved examinations (if applicable) to determine if credit may be awarded for military service and/or training.
+Veteran students and students who are active military and declared as degree/certificate seeking are encouraged to submit a copy of their military transcript, JST or Air Force, and their DD2-14 and records of approved examinations (if applicable) to determine if credit may be awarded for military service and/or training.
 This is required for veterans receiving military benefits.

 Veterans and active duty military seeking additional information or assistance can contact the Veterans Resource Center at 775-445-3263 or Admissions and Records at 775-445-3147 or email@example.com.